coder-dojo-ham/how_to_install_Mu_editor/README.md

-# How to install the Mu Editor
+# How to install the Mu editor

 Mu is a simple editor for writing and running Python programs.
 Follow these [TBC] easy steps to install Mu on your computer and write your first program.